-Here are five facts about this impressive snake.
+Here are four facts about this impressive snake.

-1. Crotamine, which is developed from C. durissus terrificus is 30 times more potent as a painkiller than morphine.
+- Crotamine, which is developed from C. durissus terrificus, is 30 times more potent as a painkiller than morphine.

-2. The cascabel the only rattlesnake that’s found nearly everywhere in Central and South America.
+- The cascabel is the only rattlesnake that’s found nearly everywhere in Central and South America.